Bayesian Predictive Inference Beyond Martingales: Almost Conditionally Identically Distributed Random Variables

 where $Z=(Z_{1},Z_{2},\ldots)$ is an exchangeable sequence directed by $\alpha$. \end{theorem}

-In most applications, the sequence $(\xi_{n})_{n\geq 0}$ is deterministic, in which case condition \eqref{eq:xi.summ} reduces to summability condition $\sum_{n=0}^{\infty} \xi_{n} < \infty$.
+In most applications, the sequence $(\xi_{n})_{n\geq 0}$ is deterministic, in which case condition \eqref{eq:xi.summ} reduces to the summability condition $\sum_{n=0}^{\infty} \xi_{n} < \infty$.
 Informally, Theorem~\ref{thm:asym.exch} states that the distribution of $(X_n)_{n\geq N}$ can be approximated for large $N$ by that of an exchangeable sequence whose predictive distributions converge to the same random limit $\alpha(\cdot)$.
 From a Bayesian perspective, the random measure $\alpha(\cdot)$ represents the unknown statistical model, and its law corresponds to the prior distribution.
-Given a sample whose information is summarized by the sigma-algebra $\mathcal{G}_n$, $\mathbb{P}(\alpha(\cdot)\in \cdot | \mathcal{G}_n)$ is the posterior distribution, and $\mathbb{E}[\alpha(\cdot) | \mathcal{G}_n]$ the predictive distribution, where the expectation is taken with respect to the posterior.
+Given a sample, whose information is summarized by the sigma-algebra $\mathcal{G}_n$, $\mathbb{P}(\alpha(\cdot)\in \cdot | \mathcal{G}_n)$ is the posterior distribution, and $\mathbb{E}[\alpha(\cdot) | \mathcal{G}_n]$ the predictive distribution.
+Theorem~\ref{thm:asym.exch} does not provide a characterization of the asymptotic model; e.g., whether it is absolutely continuous.
+Such characterizations are available for martingale random measures through the tools developed in \cite{berti2013exchangeable}, but remain unavailable for almost supermartingale random measures.
+We return to this point in the discussion.

 If the sequence $(\alpha_n)_{n \geq 0}$ forms a martingale (e.g., Definition~\ref{def:cid.pred}), standard properties of martingales imply $\alpha_n(\cdot)=\mathbb{E}[\alpha(\cdot) | \mathcal{G}_n]$.
 That is, the predictive distribution is an unbiased estimator of the limiting measure; in this context, the statistical model.
 Notably, this result depends solely on the martingale property and does not require exchangeability; see the notion of predictive coherence in \cite{fong2021martingale}.
 However, under the a.c.i.d. condition (Definition~\ref{def:acid.pred}), the sequence $(\alpha_n)_{n \geq 0}$ fails to be a martingale, and in general, $\alpha_n(\cdot) \neq \mathbb{E}[\alpha(\cdot)| \mathcal{G}_n]$.
-This naturally raises the question of whether the bias introduced by this discrepancy vanishes or can be reduced.
+This naturally raises the question of whether this bias vanishes or can be reduced.
 The following corollary to Theorem~\ref{thm:asym.exch} provides a partial answer.

 \begin{corollary} Let $(X_{n})_{n\geq 1 }$ be an (a.c.i.d.) asymptotically exchangeable sequence with directing measure $\alpha(\cdot)$.
 Then, for $M\to \infty$.

 \end{corollary}

 In words, Corollary~\ref{corollary1} states that, if we are predicting future observations using the sequence of predictive distributions of an asymptotically exchangeable sequence, the $M$-step ahead predictive distribution will become closer (in a distance metrizing weak convergence) to corresponding predictive distribution obtained using the Bayesian posterior distribution as $M$ increases.